jbcodeforce/quarkus-event-driven-consumer-microservice-template/docs/build-run.md

 # Build and run locally

+you can build a Quarkus application either as a standard Java application (using the docker build file: `src/main/docker/Dockerfile.jvm`)or as a native executable using GraalVM (and -Dnative) and the (`src/main/docker/Dockerfile.native`).

 ## Environment variables used

 * KAFKA_BROKERS
 * KAFKA_APIKEY
+If the topic name is different that the one in the application.properties
 * KAFKA_MAIN_TOPIC

+When connected to a Kafka cluster using TLS certificate add:

 * TRUSTSTORE_ENABLED
 * TRUSTSTORE_PATH
 * TRUSTSTORE_PWD